 And, now, let’s get to Koe’s version.

-For all the times I’ve heard the Nirvana influence in Koe’s art and how much he talks about their inspiration in his sound, I’d never heard him sing any of their songs.
+For all the times I’ve heard the grunge, alt-rock and Nirvana influence specifically in Koe’s art and how much he talks about their inspiration in his sound, I’d never heard him sing any of their songs.

 He’s clearly plastered during this performance, and hysterically admits it to the crowd, but I still love every bit of this video.
 Koe even stops in the middle of the song in a very Kurt-like, and let’s be honest, pretty Koe-like, manor, saying: